 Prior to securing our redemption on the cross, Jesus prayed to the Father and said, “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent” (John 17:1-26).
 Bottom line – to know God the Father and God the Son is eternal life.
 As Paul asserted in Galatians 2:20, “Christ is our life!”
 He has chosen to reveal Himself to us through His Word.
-This is the aim of any Bible study, to Know God.

 1 Samuel 3:19-21

-Growing in the knowledge of God, is paramount to maturing in the faith (Colossians 1:9-10).
-That is not to say that a full knowledge of Him is obtainable.
-Yet, as any true seeker of God will tell you, even a glimpse of His glory through divine revelation, will leave you with an insatiable quest for more.
-God desires to reveals Himself to us.
-His Word is His chosen means by which He does that - and when He does, it changes the course of our lives.
-That is the point!

 The Bible – An Inspired Book